starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 ## Receive data from a Cairo contract

-When you perform a call, the result depends of the contract language :
+When you perform a call, the result depends of the contract language:

 - In Cairo 0, then answer is an object, with keys using the Cairo variables names.
-Example :
+Example:

 ```typescript
 const res=myContract.call(...);
 const amount = res.amount;
 ```

-- In Cairo 1, the result is a variable :
+- In Cairo 1, the result is a variable:

 ```typescript
 const amount = myContract.call(...);